inclusive-design/trust-meter/Terms of Reference.md

 may discover other related and relevant objectives, and can include and develop them as part of the specification.

+The committee shall publish a number of drafts of the specification and solicit comments and feedback for review.
+It will address these questions and comments and generally facilitate the review process.
+In this regard, the committee shall provide guidance on whether a full public review or a peer review or both is required.
+After the review(s) are completed the technical committee shall finalize the specification and vote on its publication at large.

 Administrative issues that the technical committee will handle include:

 - [Meeting Schedule](#meeting-schedule)